 My Stephen senses were tingling.
 I felt his presence in my backseat.
 When I got into Boston, there was an important intersection I needed to cross.
 One would bring me where I wanted to go, and the other to a panic attack.
 I had no idea what I was doing or which fork in the road to take.
 I realized at the last possible minute that I was about to go the wrong way.
 I was on the median, trying to get over to the left side, back onto the road.
 So many possibilities could have occurred, but I emerged unscathed.
 I breathed a sigh of relief, and my confidence grew.
 My Stephen senses weren’t just tingling anymore.
 I had goosebumps.

-I was legally driving 80 mph down a long stretch of highway with Moose crossing warnings (okay Maine, let’s advocate hitting a moose at 80mph!) when I unexpectedly got a call from my mom.
+In a particularly boring stretch of the trip where I was legally driving 80 mph down a long stretch of highway with Moose crossing warnings (okay Maine, do you really think an 80mph speed limit pairs well with moose crossing?), when I unexpectedly got a call from my mom.
 “Your grandmother is in the hospital.
 She has something called delirium.
 It’s not looking good.
 What do you want me to do if she dies?”

 The last time I visited my grandmother, she watched me color mandalas while she breathed with the support of a can of oxygen pumping into her nose.
 My mom left us alone to do errands, and I was glad I got to spend that alone time with my Grammie.
 I assumed that was the last time she would be the woman I knew.
 So, when I left that day, I tearfully told her I loved her.
 “I love you too, Sweetie,” she responded.
 I wanted to hold onto that memory of her forever.
 I had the foresight even then to know this was the start of the end of her life.